 Another reason for Master’s downfall was not catering to changes in customer demand.
 They maintained a rigid stock system and often, products would go unsold.

 Besides the customer side, Bunnings had a significant edge on the supply side.
-It maintained a monopoly over major suppliers in the country and any new entrant had to find a way around.
+It maintained a monopoly over major suppliers in the country and any new entrant had to find a way around it.

-Moreover, Masters’ couldn’t match Bunnings' aggressive prices without gaining access to suppliers and reaching the point where they achieved economies of scale.
-Even if it did manage to lower prices, Bunnings would follow their “we'll beat it by 10%” plan.
+Moreover, Masters couldn’t match Bunnings' aggressive prices without gaining access to suppliers and reaching the point where they achieved economies of scale.
+Even if it did manage to lower prices, Bunnings would follow its “we'll beat it by 10%” plan.

 All these factors combined, and in 2016, Masters’ had to officially close the doors to their 60+ stores where 7000+ employees worked.